barpaw/blog/README.md

 # Blog

 A simple open-source blog web application that can be almost entirely managed from the Git repository.
-(The blog database synchronizes with changes in the specified git repository.)
+###### (The blog database synchronizes with changes in the Git repository specified in the application settings.
+The blog automatically imports and synchronizes data in a specific format (template) from defined branches of the Git repository.)

 ## Main concepts